Nearly ten years ago, Joe Gebbia, the founder of hotel-alternative service Airbnb, unknowingly let a kidnapper spend the night in his home.

-But, what AirBnB’s team may have forgotten here is that landing pages like this one can be a great way to engage your audience.
+But, what AirBnB’s team may have forgotten here is that landing pages can be a great way to engage your audience.
 Right now it’s just a photo with minimum text that informs visitors when the next Airbnb Open is happening.

 What it’s capable of doing is drawing prospects into the business’s sales funnel.